- 1 Why did Spanish Explorers Come to California?

 Despite the setback, Cortez ordered another mission to explore the northern Pacific in 1539.
 Its leader was Francisco de Ulloa, who headed up the west coast of Mexico and verified that Baja California was a peninsula, and not an island.
 After reaching the tip of Baja, Ulloa fought the contrary currents and winds north along Pacific coast before turning back.
 Despite Ulloa’s news, European maps continued to show Baja or Antigua California as an island as late as the 1780s.

 The difficulty of traveling north along the Pacific coast did not deter Spanish sea captains from exploring further up the Pacific Coast.
-In 1542 Juan Rodríguez Cabrillo arrived at the Bay of Ensenada, Baja California, and later entered what is today San Diego Bay.
+In 1542 Juan Rodríguez Cabrillo was the first European to arrive in what is today California.
+Cabrillo sailed into the Bay of Ensenada, Baja California, and later entered what is today San Diego Bay.
 By mid-November of that year he and his crew had sailed as far as north as the San Francisco Bay.
 During his travels along the coast, Cabrillo and his men came across numerous Native people.
-Cabrillo died during the voyage as a result of a hostile encounter with some of them, but his men continued as far north as the Oregon coast before returning to Mexico in early 1543.
+Cabrillo died during the voyage as a result of a hostile encounter with some of them.

 The English Plant a Flag (Francis Drake)